Honorary Consulate of Georgia in Luxembourg

 A unique moment in European general aviation

-This expedition coincides with the opening of the Ambassadori Aviation Villagein Georgia's Kakheti region — a new hub for private aviation at Europe's eastern frontier.
+This expedition coincides with the opening of the Ambassadori Aviation Village in the Kakheti region of Georgia — a new destination for private aviation at Europe's eastern frontier.

 For experienced private pilots flying ULM and GA aircraft across Europe